flame/blis/README.md

 table of supported microarchitectures.
  * **[Multithreading](docs/Multithreading.md).** This document describes how to use the multithreading features of BLIS.
+ * **[Mixed-Datatype](docs/MixedDatatype.md).** This document provides an
+overview of BLIS's mixed-datatype functionality and provides a brief example of how to take advantage of this new code.
  * **[Release Notes](docs/ReleaseNotes.md).** This document tracks a summary of changes included with each new version of BLIS, along with contributor credits for key features.